nicobrinkkemper/4ymm/README.md

 - `Craco` is used to *hack* `create-react-app` to enable `.csv` reading abilities, allowing us to statically read the `.csv` contents as it would be a `.json` file.
 This eliminates any asynchronous loading of data, and let's us do static rendering of pages to `.html` files.

 - Changes to files in `src/data` will not be reflected in development mode.
 However you do not have to restart the process of `npm run start`, you can simply do a save command on any of the `.ts` or `.tsx` files, and the change to the data will be reflected automatically.
-This is a minor annoyance to watch out for when changed files in the `src/data` folder.
+This is a minor annoyance to watch out for when changing files in the `src/data` folder.

 - Images of levels and Miis can be automatically generated with the command `npm run build:images`.
 This will create the folder `scripts/makerImages` and `scripts/levelImages` from the original images located in `scripts/makers` and `scripts/levels`.
 The filenames must correspond with the levels names using the snake_case format.
 The contents of the generated folders must be copied over to the `public` directory.
 The generated `*Images.bundle.js` files are not needed and may be deleted/not copied over.
 You can find the original images on the Google Drive.
 If there are new images here, place them in `scripts/makers` and `scripts/levels` respectively, then run the command `npm run build:images`, and copy over the generated images to the `public` folder.